MoriahDavid/autonomous_drone/README.md

 IMU (Inertial Measurement Unit): Provides the drone's orientation in degrees.<br />
 Optical Flow Sensor: Measures the drone's velocity relative to the ground.<br />
 Battery Sensor: Indicates the remaining battery percentage.<br />
+**In all the sensors we add wrong data by 1% and inaccuracy in values ​​by 2%.**
 <br />

 **How It Works?** <br />